Table of Contents

 This is why the audio quality is highly vital, more than the video itself.
 Essentially, vloggers, YouTubers, content creators, amateur filmmakers, and the like use 3 types of microphones for DSLR video cameras

 Shotgun microphones are perhaps the most popular and most common type of microphones for DSLR video cameras.
 As the robust shotgun microphone is effective and easy to use.
 Shotgun mics are considered to be highly-directional microphones.
-They have a long shape that can pick up sounds from far away.
-Technically considered as on-camera, shotgun microphones are designed to be clipped on the top of your camera or on a boom pole.
+Shotgun mics have a long shape that can pick up sounds from far away.
+Technically considered as on-camera, shotgun mics are designed to be clipped on the top of your camera or on a boom pole.

 Lavalier microphones, which are also called lav mics for short, most people use lav mic to capture high-quality audio recordings, product video reviews, interviews, instruction videos, vlogging, or broadcasting.
 Lavalier mics are clipped onto clothing near the speaker’s mouth.
 A lavalier microphone is better for environments that are controlled and have little to no ambient noise.
 The best lavalier microphones are the discreet lavalier microphone as they are rarely noticed, like those wireless lavalier microphones.

-A lavalier mic is available in either wired or wireless systems, although the latter can be much more expensive than the former.
+A lavalier mic is available in either a wired headphone jack or wireless systems, although the latter can be much more expensive than the former.
 The wireless microphone systems are great to use in advanced productions such as movies or short films.